Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 Let’s code!

-Let's look at some real-life feature flag examples in Java.
-To keep the tutorial simple, we'll create a rudimentary Java server application.
+To keep this tutorial simple, we will create a rudimentary Java server application.
 It will be exposed on localhost and will use the local system storage.
 This server maintains a list of books and exposes two APIs:

 If you do not have Java installed on your system, download and install the latest stable version from this link based on your OS and System specifications.